-Life expectancy summarizes the survival and mortality rates in groups of people.
-The meaning of life expectancy is not just a hypothetical estimate of how long a person should expect to live, but the age in which members of a group can expect to pass away.
+This term summarizes the survival and mortality rates in groups of people.
+The meaning of life expectancy is not just a hypothetical estimate of how long a person should expect to live, but the age at which members of a group can expect to pass away.
 It’s also a part of a prognosis (i.e., the outlook of how cancer will progress).

-Doctors can determine an estimation of life expectancy for mesothelioma patients by observing how long other patients live after their diagnosis.
+Doctors can determine this estimation for mesothelioma patients by observing how long other patients live after their diagnosis.
 The evaluation includes treatment options and success rates along with other factors.

 What Influences Expectancy?

-Several factors influence life expectancy.
+Several factors influence this number.
 Cell type, the stage of mesothelioma, and tumor location are factors out of the control of the patient.
 However, controlled factors such as undergoing treatment and living a healthier lifestyle can significantly impact life expectancy.

 - Age – Younger patients tend to undergo more aggressive treatments better than older patients, resulting in a longer life expectancy.
 However, doctors diagnose most mesothelioma patients over the age of 65.

 - Cell type – Mesothelioma tumors contain two different cell types: epithelioid and sarcomatoid.
 Sometimes, tumors can include both cell types (known as biphasic).
 Epithelioid tumors start in the cells that line an organ, while sarcomatoid tumors begin in the bone or soft tissues.
-Patients with epithelioid tumors tend to have a better life expectancy because the tumors don’t spread as quickly and respond better to treatment.
+Patients with epithelioid tumors tend to have a better prognosis because the tumors don’t spread as quickly and respond better to treatment.

-- Sex – Male mesothelioma patients have a much lower life expectancy than female mesothelioma patients.
+- Sex – Male mesothelioma patients generally have a poorer prognosis than female mesothelioma patients.
 Most mesothelioma patients are men who were exposed to asbestos in the workplace.
 Women make up a small percentage of mesothelioma diagnoses.
 Exposure likely happens when women come into contact with asbestos in the home, through secondary exposure.

 - Treatment – As the disease becomes better understood by researchers and doctors, treatment options significantly improve over time.
 Patients in earlier stages are better candidates for curative treatment options, while those in later stages tend to receive palliative care instead.